SullyGreene/DynamicTV/README.md

 ---

 Ah, for Kodi!
-Here's an updated version of the README tailored for installing the DynamicTV repository specifically as a Kodi addon:
+Here's an updated version of the README for installing the DynamicTV repository specifically as a Kodi addon:

 ---